AgoatZ/WinSockSniffer/README.md

 ## Description

-This is a simple packet tracer, written in c for windows environment.
+This is a simple packet tracer, written in c for windows environment.<br>
-It utilizes the WinSock2 technology, and uses rawsocket as the sniffer.
+It utilizes the WinSock2 technology, and uses rawsocket as the sniffer.<br>
-By default, it will also try to send a RST flagged packet, in order to perform some tiny DOS on the local machine.
+By default, it will also try to send a RST flagged packet,<br>
+in order to perform some tiny DOS on the local machine.

 ## Getting Started